Old Testament at a Glance A Brief Description of Each Book and Section

 A harsh message of doom for the people of Judah, tempered with compassionate pleas for repentance and obedience to God.
 The people's rejection of the message results in the fall of Jerusalem, but Jeremiah also forecasts the future restoration of Jerusalem and the promise of the new covenant.

-Intensely emotional lament by Jeremiah over the destruction of Jerusalem.
+Intensely emotional collection of five laments by Jeremiah over the destruction of Jerusalem.

 Series of prophetic visions and dramatic stories to the exiles, providing the basis of judgment on Judah and surrounding nations, and the promise of restoration for the kingdom of Israel.